Architectural Guidelines and Best Practices for Scalable Circuit QED Quantum Computing

 Frank Wilhelm-Mauch, Professor at Saarland University and Coordinator of the OpenSuperQ project: firstname.lastname@example.org

-To attend this workshop, please note that you will have to register for the Virtual IEEE Quantum Week (QCE20).
+To attend this workshop, please note that you will have to register for the Virtual IEEE Quantum Week 2020 (QCE20).
 This is because our event is part of the community-building workshops hosted during QCE20.
-Take a look at this page and do not hesitate to get in touch with one of the workshop's organizers if you have questions.
+Do not hesitate to get in touch with one of the workshop's organizers if you have questions.

 |Collaborative approaches between academia and industry||5'||Voting||Moritz Kirste|